ikhoon/adventofcode/README.md

 # adventofcode
-Solution of http://adventofcode.com by scala
+Solutions of http://adventofcode.com written in scala